richo/snowplow-wiki/setup-guide/1-trackers/javascript-tracker/Integrating-Javascript-tags-onto-your-website.md

 You must update `{{ACCOUNT}}` with the Cloudfront distribution details you created as part of the [collector setup](setting-up-cloudfront-collector).
 (If you are using a version of SnowPlow hosted by the SnowPlow team, we will provide you wiht an account ID to enter.)
 It will look something like `d3rkrsqld9gmqf`

-If you are using **synchronous tracking** and your CloudFront distribution's URL is `http://d1x5tduoxffdr7.cloudfront.net`, then update the appropriate line in your header script to look like this:
+If your CloudFront distribution's URL is `http://d1x5tduoxffdr7.cloudfront.net`, then update the appropriate line in your header script to look like this:

 ```javascript
 var snowplowTracker = SnowPlow.getTracker('d1x5tduoxffdr7');